Empty Nest: Premise

-The show's story revolves around middle-aged Miami pediatrician Dr. Harry Weston (Richard Mulligan), whose life is turned upside down when his wife, Libby (Judith-Marie Bergan), dies and two of his adult daughters move back into the family home.
+The show's story revolves around Miami pediatrician Dr. Harry Weston, whose life is turned upside down when his wife, Libby, dies and two of his adult daughters move back into the family home.
+Later estranged daughter Emily returns to the nest (Lisa Rieffel).
 Early episodes establish that the Golden Girls characters are neighbors of the Westons.
-Original Golden Girls actors, Bea Arthur, Rue McClanahan, Betty White and Estelle Getty all guest-star as their Golden Girls characters, and Mulligan appear occasionally on The Golden Girls.
+Original Golden Girls actors, Bea Arthur, Rue McClanahan, Betty White and Estelle Getty all guest-star as their Golden Girls characters, and Mulligan appears occasionally on The Golden Girls.

-In the show, eldest daughter Carol (Dinah Manoff) is a neurotic, high-strung recent divorcée, while middle daughter Barbara (Kristy McNichol) is a tough undercover police officer.
+In the show, eldest daughter Carol is a highly-strung recent divorcée, while middle daughter Barbara is a tough undercover police officer.
 The two sisters frequently bicker and vie for the attention of their father, whom they call "Daddy", while their father occasionally expresses regret at never having had a son.
 The Westons' large dog Dreyfuss also prominently features as a member of the household.

-In 1992, Kristy McNichol, who played Barbara, left the show and Lisa Rieffel joined the cast to play a third, youngest Weston daughter, Emily.
-Her character had previously not been shown onscreen but had been mentioned as being away at college.
-Rieffel left after one season, and for the show's final two seasons only eldest daughter, Carol remained of the Weston children.
+In 1992, Kristy McNichol, who played Barbara, left the show, and Lisa Rieffel joined the cast as the third Weston daughter, Emily.
+Her character had previously not been shown onscreen, but had been mentioned as being away at college.
+Rieffel left after one season, and for the show's final two seasons only eldest daughter Carol remained of the Weston children.
 Kristy McNichol returned for the series finale in 1995.

-Another main character is the Westons' neighbor and best friend, Charley Dietz (David Leisure), a womanizing cruise ship employee who frequently barges into the house unannounced to borrow food or make sexist comments.
+Another main character is the Westons' neighbor and friend, Charley Dietz (David Leisure), a womanizing cruise ship employee who frequently enters the house uninvited and takes food or makes sexist comments.
 Charley has a father-son relationship with Harry and a love-hate relationship with Carol.
+Charley's role increased in later seasons after Leisure's other role as Joe Isuzu was discontinued.